Seyteru/IoRobot_LSO/README.md

 - Furhat Robotics for the conversational robot platform
 - OpenAI for GPT integration capabilities
 - Course instructors and teaching assistants

+### Troubleshooting

+**Client Issues**:
+- Ensure Furhat Studio is running before starting the client
+- Check that the server is running on the correct port (5555)
+- Verify Java version compatibility (Java 8+)
+- If build fails with dependency conflicts, clean and rebuild: `./gradlew clean shadowJar`